shadown125/Akalientess/content/facts/fact-first.md

 imageName: akali
 ---

-I started to play games as a kid.
-Then I discovered League of Legends and other Competitive games that pushed me to will of becoming the best.
-After several years I was become one of the world's best Akali players.
+I started to play video games as a kid.
+I played many titles over the years but the one that completely dragged me in was League of Legends.
+This game was something that got me into competitive gaming and made me want to become the best.
+And I did.
+In my prime, I was the best Akali player in the world and in the top 100 Challenger
+(the highest rank in-game with 200 best players in).